Dog Aggression Training & Rehabilitation

 The term “aggression” refers to a wide variety of behaviors that occur for a multitude of reasons in various circumstances.
-Virtually all wild animals are aggressive when guarding their territories, defending their offspring and protecting themselves.
+Virtually all wild animals are aggressive when guarding their territories, defending their offspring, or protecting themselves.

 The majority of the time, when you see an aggressive dog, it wasn’t born that way.
 Owners of dogs just may not fully understand how to train their dog.
-This lack of training often leads to aggressive behavior in dogs because they are responding to situations using their primary instincts, rather than using proper training since they have never been taught differently.
+This lack of training often leads to aggressive behavior in dogs because they are responding to situations using their primary instincts, rather than using proper training since they have never been taught how to respond.

-Dogs become aggressive for a number of reasons.
-Normally, their aggression is born from fear or possessiveness.
-An owner who fails to see the signs of aggression as they develop will soon find themselves with a dog that is completely out of control.
-This is the owner’s responsibility, and does not mean that the dog is a “bad dog.”
-It just means it is time for some aggressive dog training to help you make your pup the family loving friend that you need them to be.
+Dogs displaying aggression may be reacting in fear or possessiveness.
+An owner who fails to see the signs of aggression as they develop will soon find themselves with a dog completely out of control.
+This is the owner’s responsibility, and does not mean the dog is a “bad dog.”
+It just means it is time for aggressive dog training to help you make your pup the loving friend that your family needs them to be.

 Most dogs and puppies engage in mouthing, nipping or play biting, which is completely normal.
 If this is the case, your playful dog will have a relaxed body that isn’t tense or aggressive.
 When he nips or bites, the puppy or dog won’t show teeth or bite down hard.
 However, if your dog is aggressively biting, his body will be stiff, he’ll show his teeth, and he’ll bite quickly and hard.

-- Overzealous, pushy greetings of friends or strangers
+- Overzealous, pushy greeting of friends or strangers

 - Exaggerated, fearful reactions to new people and stimuli